Dentures Midlothian

 Speech is (understandably) hard when you lack teeth.
 Without a complete smile, you can’t position your lips and tongue to talk well.
 Attempts to do so will typically lead to speech impediments.

 Of course, dentures can (and do) act as substitute teeth.
-Therefore, you could rely on them to enunciate words clearly.
-That said, you would need time to adjust first.
+Therefore, you can rely on them to enunciate words clearly.
+That said, you will need time to adjust first.
 Speaking with dentures naturally takes practice.

 Improves Nutrition